SUMMARY HIGHLIGHTS

 What I found baffling was the “Hakone Loop” – a transportation network that included trains, funiculars, ropeways, buses, and boats.
 It was an odd mix to me, especially since it sounded like an integral part of the Hakone experience.
 What made it even stranger were the “pirate ships” that looked completely out-of-place on a lake in Japan!

-I couldn’t put the concept of Hakone together in my mind, until I spent a couple of days there and realized that the town isn’t a single unified town, but more a network of small settlements located in and around a caldera.
+I couldn’t put the concept of Hakone together in my mind, until I spent a few days there and realized that the town isn’t a single unified town, but more a network of small settlements located in and around a caldera.

 Based on people’s reviews, most tourists seem to love Hakone, while a few others have called it overrated and overpriced.
 In this article, I hope to shed more light on exactly what Hakone is, and what you can expect from this popular resort town in Kanagawa Prefecture.